 the case to trial.
 This is the best way to ultimately get the prosecutor

 to dismiss the charges or offer the most reasonable plea you deserve.

-Our attorneys at Baldwin Kyle & Kamish, P.C. don't see trials
+Our attorneys at The Criminal Defense Team of Baldwin Perry & Kamish,

 Trust your case to Board Certified Criminal Law Specialists.